For those with wildlife viewing as a primary objective, this trip is a great one.

 Ocean Fishing: Fish for halibut and/or salmon.
 Your choice of either an all day Halibut fishing trip, approximately 12 hrs, between May and September; or a silver salmon charter between July and September.
 Halibut- $300 Salmon- $225.

 En route we'll cross beautiful Thompson Pass, hike at the road accessible Worthington Glacier and view the Alaska Pipeline.
-This afternoon you can hike from our campsite.
+This afternoon you can hike from our campsite in the alpine tundra.

 Today we’ll travel the 120-mile unpaved Denali Highway along the south side of the Alaska Range to Denali National Park.
 This is the original road to the park.
 Many Alaskans consider this to be one of the most beautiful areas in the state.
 We'll look for wildlife and stop along the way for short hikes to explore the treeless tundra.